hspitia/ahcg2017_starterpipeline/README.md

 # ahcg_pipeline
 Variant calling pipeline for genomic data analysis.
-This pipeline is part of the class Applied Human Computational Genomics - Fall 2017 of Georgia Institute of Technology
+This pipeline is part of the class Applied Human Computational Genomics - Fall 2017 of the Georgia Institute of Technology

 ## Requirements